Posted February 21, 2018 in Press Releases

 “Technology, social media, the creativity and energy of our ambassadors, and the willingness of donors to respond combined to shatter records and make this the biggest and best Giving Day ever at CSU,” said Julia Ross, director of annual giving and campaign operations.

-In the five-year history of Giving Day, support for the University has increased by at least 50% each year, with this year’s performance more than doubling last year’s.
+In the five-year history of Giving Day, support for the University has increased by at least 30 percent each year, with this year’s performance more than doubling last year’s.